• undefined 9 months ago

 But the stakes are lower because the phone is a time-wasting/consuming device and not a general purpose/productivity device like a desktop.

-• fooker a day ago
+• fooker 9 months ago

 >general purpose/productivity device like a desktop.